What Do I Do if Food Gets Stuck in My Lap-Band?

 However, if the pain is severe or if it lasts for longer than an hour, let the bariatric center know.
 It may simply be that the band is too tight and needs to be deflated a little bit.
 The doctor will determine whether there is a more serious problem or if the pain has a routine cause.
 As each case is different and the causes can vary, you should consult a doctor when you judge that there is something seriously wrong.

-If you have further questions on lap-band complications, or would like to schedule an appointment with our office staff, please send us an e-mail or call us at (800) 491-1977.
+If you have further questions on lap-band complications, or would like to schedule an appointment with our office staff, please call us at (800) 491-1977.